wglvin/VitalBid/README.md

    ```

 ## ENV Variables
-1. Get .env details from submission
+1. use .env file within the report

+## Outsystem Code
+1. Stored in userAuth.oml, within zip

 ## Docker-Compose-Remote & Kong-remote.yaml
 1. If you would like to run bid microservice remotely